MythicAgents/Apollo/README.md

 net_shares | `net_shares [-Computer [computer]]` | Show shares of a remote PC.
-powerpick | `powerpick -Command [command]` | Executes PowerShell in a sacrificial process. powershell | `powershell -Command [command]` | Executes PowerShell in your currently running process. ppid | `ppid -PID [pid_integer]` | Set the PPID of sacrificial jobs to the specified PID. printspoofer | `printspoofer -Command [command]` | Execute a command in SYSTEM integrity so long as you have SeImpersonate privileges. ps | `ps` | List process information.
+powerpick | `powerpick -Command [command]` | Executes PowerShell in a sacrificial process. powershell | `powershell -Command [command]` | Executes PowerShell in your currently running process. powershell_import | `powershell_import` | Register a new .ps1 file to be used in other PowerShell jobs ppid | `ppid -PID [pid_integer]` | Set the PPID of sacrificial jobs to the specified PID. printspoofer | `printspoofer -Command [command]` | Execute a command in SYSTEM integrity so long as you have SeImpersonate privileges. ps | `ps` | List process information.